Radiation - Quantities and Units of Ionizing Radiation

 1 Gy = 100 rads

 Equal doses of all types of ionizing radiation are not equally harmful to human tissue.
-Alpha particles produce greater harm than do beta particles, gamma rays and X-rays for a given absorbed dose, so 1 Gy of alpha radiation is more harmful than 1 Gy of beta radiation.
-To account for the way in which different types of radiation cause harm in tissue or an organ, radiation dose is expressed as equivalent dose in units of sievert (Sv).
+Alpha particles produce greater harm than beta particles, gamma rays and X-rays for a given absorbed dose, so 1 Gy of alpha radiation is more harmful than 1 Gy of beta radiation.
+To account for the way in which different types of radiation cause harm to tissue or an organ, the radiation dose is expressed as the equivalent dose in units of sievert (Sv).
 The dose in Sv is equal to the total external and internal "absorbed doses" multiplied by a "radiation weighting factor" (WR - see Table 2 below) and is important when measuring occupational exposures.
-Before1990, this weighting factor was referred to as Quality Factor (QF).
+Before 1990, this weighting factor was called Quality Factor (QF).

 1 Excluding Auger electrons emitted from nuclei bound to DNA.

-2 Radiation weighting factors for these neutrons may also be obtained by referring to the continuous curve shown in Figure 1 on page 7 of the 1990 Recommendations of the International Commission on Radiological Protection, ICRP Publication 60, published in 1991.
+2 Radiation weighting factors for these neutrons may also be obtained by referring to the continuous curve shown in Figure 1, and equation 4.3, on page 66 of the English version of the 2007 Recommendations of the International Commission on Radiological Protection, ICRP Publication 103, published in 2007.

 Source: The Canadian Radiation Protection Regulations, Schedule 2 (SOR/2000-203).